dtonhofer/minizinc_experiments/building_minizinc/building_libminizinc.md

 Possible values for **<solver_name>** are `CPlex`, `Geas`, `Gecode`, `Gurobi`, `OsiCBC`, `SCIP`, and `Xpress`.
 ```

-You have to hint at the location of `gecode`, which you must have compiled previously!
+We have to hint at the location of Gecode, compiled previously!
 In our case, we put it into `/usr/local/minizinc/gecode/`, and we will use that path below.

 The manual says: